 Additional Requirements for Chafee Grant, students must:

-- be making Financial Aid Satisfactory Academic Progress (SAP)
+- Must meet Satisfactory Academic Progress (SAP) standards

-California Student Aid Commission's (CSAC) Selection Criteria and Priority Order
+California Student Aid Commission (CSAC) Selection Criteria and Priority Order

 Student completed applications are sorted by application date, and awards are offered in order of priority.
-Selection Criteria for Chafee Grant awards are as follows (determined by the Chafee Program at the CSAC):
+Selection criteria priority order is as follows as determined by the Chafee Program at CSAC:

-Priority 1: **Paid renewal students who have not reached their 23rd birthday as of July 1st of the award year.
+- Paid renewal students who have not reached their 26th birthday by July 1st of the award year

-Priority 2: New and ***non-paid renewal students who will be 22 years old as of July 1st of the award year.
+- New and non-paid renewal students who will have reached 25 years of age by July 1st of the award year

-Priority 3: New and non-paid renewal students who have dependents.
+- New and non-paid renewal students who have dependents

-Priority 4: New and non-paid renewal students who have an unmet need of $5,000 or more.
+- New and non-paid renewal students with an unmet need greater than $5,000

 Santiago Canyon College's Process for Awarding Chafee Grant Awards